jzebker/Pewlett_Hackard_Analysis/README.md

 # Pewlett_Hackard_Analysis
 ## Overview

 Help Bobby out with his employee database assignments in SQL.
 Determine (1) the number of retiring employees per title and (2) identify employees eligible for the mentorship program.
-In addition, (3) provide a written analysis of the process and try to be light-hearted about it.
+In addition, (3) provide a written analysis of the process.

 ## Tables (csv)
 ### Deliverable 1